leapt/core-bundle/docs/form_types.md

     | allow_delete | Display a checkbox that allows to remove the current file. | true |
     | allow_download | Display a link to download the file. | true |

+!!! info

+    Added in v4.5.0: a FileField is available to use with EasyAdmin bundle.
+Requires EasyAdmin bundle v4.3.3+.

 See also [File uploads](file_uploads.md).

 ## Image type

 To be updated soon.
 See also [File uploads](file_uploads.md).

+!!! info

+    Added in v4.5.0: an ImageField is available to use with EasyAdmin bundle.
+Requires EasyAdmin bundle v4.3.3+.

 ## Recaptcha type